-- Understand the different types of soil based on their formation mechanism. - Evaluate the stiffness of soil using shear strength parameters - Perform various laboratory experiments to determine moisture content, specific gravity - Perform field experiments to estimate the field density of the soil mass. - B. COURSE OUTCOMES: At the end of the course, students will be able to - [CO1] Understand the various phase diagrams and derive various phase relationships of the soil - [CO2] Classify any soils based on their particle size distribution and index properties - [CO3] Analytically calculate the effective permeability of anisotropic soil mass - [CO4] Evaluate ground settlements against time. - [CO5] Understand the significance of shear strength parameters in various geotechnical analyses
+- Understand the different types of soil based on their formation mechanism. - Evaluate the stiffness of soil using shear strength parameters - Perform various laboratory experiments to determine moisture content, specific gravity - Perform field experiments to estimate the field density of the soil mass.

+B. COURSE OUTCOMES: At the end of the course, students will be able to

+[CO2] Classify any soils based on their particle size distribution and index properties [CO3] Calculate the effective permeability of anisotropic soil mass [CO4] Evaluate ground settlements against time.